A lot of times when people ask me about unjust legal results, they ask, “Isn’t that unconstitutional?” Or, “How can that be fair?”

 Because of the serious nature of what can happen with guns, there can be a very high cost to defend gun rights.
 When the police arrive at a shooting situation, they usually don’t know anything about you as a person.
 Their initial response tends to not favor the person who decided to use deadly force.

 The following is a great comment that was left by “Jim” who commented on a my blog post involving a CHL holder who used a gun to defend himself against a group of men charging towards him but was found guilty.
-(The case is currently under appeal).
+(The case was appealed and retried with other counsel).
 I thought the comment was smart enough that it was worth putting in its own post.
 I don’t agree with every aspect of it, but it is a perspective worth sharing:

 “I’m a firearms enthusiast, CHL holder, certified instructor, dealer and occasionally a competitor.
 As you can imagine, this situation interests me greatly.